 Read more about Richard Bean’s legacy here.

-Double H Farm is a Local Food Hub Certified Farm.
+Double H Farm is a Local Food Hub partner farm.
 We are proud to partner with Local Food Hub to connect small family farmers in Virginia to 4P FOODS customers.

 Pictures and text courtesy of Local Food Hub.